vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 I have decided to make the bundle of 150 lb and 100 lb exercises (that are now at a maintain level) every alternate day, and on the other alternate day, try the 200 lb, which is what I am trying to build to.

+## Update on 2024-09-28

+For the building exercises, I've created a more elaborate exercise for the 200 lb, and added an exercise for 100 lb with specific fingers excluded.